mijndert/website/content/aws/index.md

 That's where AWS comes in.

 AWS is short for Amazon Web Services. **The world’s largest online book store also happens to run the world’s largest public cloud provider**.
-Back in 2006 AWS launched with just a handful over services.
+Back in 2006 AWS launched with just a handful of services.
 Today, AWS offers PaaS (platform as a service), IaaS (infrastructure as a service), serverless computing, and much more, with well over 200 different services and products.

 In this guide I want to go through as many services as possible and (briefly) explain what the service is and how you can benefit from using it.